Unirgy uRapidFlow Magento 2 Extension review and comparison with Improved Import

-While configuring logging options, select a minimum log level (successful updates, warning, or errors) and decide whether to log debugging information or not.
+While configuring logging options, select a minimum log level (successful updates, warnings, or errors) and decide whether to log debugging information or not.

-In Profile Status, you can view two grids: Status – with various information about profile runs; and Log Tail that describes each previous run.
-Besides, it is possible to export an excel report or download a plain log here.
+In Profile Status, you can view two grids: Status – with various information about profile runs; and Log Tail which describes each previous run.
+Besides, it is possible to export an Excel report or download a plain log here.